mjahmad1/MJ-AHMAD/README.md

+# Your companion in the expansion of knowledge
 - 👋 @mj-ahmad
 - MJ AHMAD is an innovative education and research platform where, through "Quraner Fariwala" and "INNOVATE," the boundaries of knowledge are expanded, and students are assisted in unlocking their full potential.
 - Through the "Quraner Fariwala" project, we engage in the printing, supply, and distribution of the Holy Quran, contributing to the spread of religious education.